Tibet remains one of those difficult diplomatic and political, and ethical challenges for the entire world. This is even more so, for India.

 Israel has the right to defend itself from Hamas including a full out war; if that is what it takes to insure safety of its people and/or an attack on the Iranian Nuclear Plants, research centers, as they have promised to”Blow Israel off the map!”
 And is funding Hamas.

-Indeed the USA has every right to cause action with Iran including and not limited to; full scale embargo and sealing off the borders of that nation where nothing gets in or out and/or attack on the Nuclear Enrichment research and development centers that are being used to create nuclear bombs.
+Indeed the USA has every right to cause action with Temple Wildlife Removal including and not limited to; full scale embargo and sealing off the borders of that nation where nothing gets in or out and/or attack on the Nuclear Enrichment research and development centers that are being used to create nuclear bombs.
 Iran is a nation-state, which supports insurgents in Iraq and international terrorists.
 No amount of white wash will convince me to not take a hard line on these matters.
 We have to protect the American People, our allies and assets no matter what.
 No matter what!
 Consider this in 2006.

 The 2008 calendar indicates another spring has arrived in North America and also the indications of the new season are everywhere.
 Buds have appeared on trees, heralding the arrival of fresh leaves.
 The higher daylight and the warming sun act as harbingers for the appearance of flowering plants that will soon begin their summer cycle of growth.
 Nurseries and home improvement stores; such as, Home Depot and Loews, are selling crops, rakes, shovels, compost, and fertilizer.